T6ARB/imgedit/README.md

 - Make sure the input image path is correct.
 - Output will overwrite if the file already exists.
 - Works on Termux and any system with Python and dependencies installed.

----

-## 🛠️ How to contribute

-Feel free to fork and send pull requests for improvements or new features!

----

-Happy editing! 🎉